 It’s important and start to believe that you are trustworthy.
 If you want to trust yourself you need to believe that you’re trustworthy.

-Remember back to a time when you trusted your instincts, this could even be in the face of criticism from others and remember that actually it turned out well for you.
+Remember back to a time when you trusted your instincts, this could even be in the face of criticism from others.
+Remember that actually, it turned out well for you and how you felt about your ability to trust yourself.

 Also think back to times when you followed the opinions of others, against your better judgement.
 Often it didn’t work out so well.